Graduate Regulations and Degree Requirements

 Graduate students enrolled for less than 12 credits per semester who are participating in program required full-time field work may also be certifiable as in full-time status, subject to the approval of the Dean of Graduate Education or the Graduate Academic Council, based upon the recommendation of the program faculty.

 Regulations Governing the Transfer of Credit to a Graduate Program

 - Courses completed before entering graduate study at this University for which transfer credit is desired should be presented with the application for admission to graduate study.

 - In order to qualify for transfer credit for graduate courses completed at another institution after entering graduate study at this University, the student's average grade in resident graduate courses taken at this university must be B or better.

-- Candidates for degrees at this University are requested to receive the approval of their advisors or of the Dean of Graduate Studies before registering for courses at other colleges if they plan later to present them for transfer credit.
+- Candidates for degrees at this University are requested to receive the approval of their advisors or of the Dean of Graduate Education before registering for courses at other colleges if they plan later to present them for transfer credit.